Johnny García

-Johnny García Lopez (born 19 July 1978 in Guadalajara, Jalisco) is a Mexican former professional footballer who played as a defender.
+Johnny García Lopez (born 19 July 1978) is a Mexican former professional footballer who played as a defender.

 Club career

 García made his debut for Club Deportivo Guadalajara of the Primera División de México as a midfielder in the 2001 Spring season, eventually playing nine games that season.
 After three more seasons as a midfielder, García was moved to central defense by Hans Westerhof, where he was a consistent starter throughout 2004.
 He joined Chivas USA in August 2006.
 His stint with Chivas USA lasted a short while, as he was released and consequently bought by Jaguares de Chiapas, marking his return to the Mexican Primera Division.
 With Chivas, García made a last minute goal against his current team Chiapas F.C..
 This secured Chivas a semi-final berth, where it played against Pachuca and managed another last minute goal.
 During the 2007 Draft Santos Laguna acquired him from Chiapas F.C.